IBS stands for "Irritable bowel syndrome" which is a term used to describe a type of digestive disorder characterized by a group of common symptoms.

 If problems are due to enzyme deficiency, it can often be remedied if you manage to get the body to restore its own production of enzymes through good diet and taking enzymes.

-For constipation, Ultratarm or Oxy-Powder is ideal.
+For constipation, Oxy-Powder is ideal.

 Preferably Turmeric as a supplement, meaning you want to get Turmeric.